NixOS/nixpkgs/doc/stdenv/stdenv.chapter.md

 Instead, the definition references `finalAttrs`, allowing users to change `withFeature` consistently with `overrideAttrs`.

-`finalAttrs` also contains the attribute `public`, which represents the final package, including the output paths, etc.
+`finalAttrs` also contains the attribute `finalPackage`, which includes the output paths, etc.

 Let's look at a more elaborate example to understand the differences between various bindings: